Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Events.md

 `BlobClient.DownloadAsync` make the same underlying REST call and only differ in whether they block.
 We recommend using our async methods for new applications, but there are perfectly valid cases for using sync methods as well.
-These dual method invocation semantics address the needs of our customers, but require a little extra care when writing event handlers.
+These dual method invocation semantics allow for flexibility, but require a little extra care when writing event handlers.

 The `SyncAsyncEventHandler` is a delegate used by events in Azure client libraries to represent an event handler that can be invoked from either sync or